 - 1. 5 tablespoons olive oil

-Combine the olive oil, sea salt, pepper and smoked paprika in a small bowl to form a seasoning paste.
+- Combine the ingredients for the seasoning paste in a small bowl.
 Next, slide your finger under the chicken skin (I know this is not fun but it will seal in all the spices and extra moisture!)

 I served mine with garlic kale and it was delish!
 What are you planking these days, let me know!

 *Affiliate links have been used in this post.
 If you purchase anything on the links, the site may make a small commission to help keep delivering great content to you!*